 And thus, contemplating and feeling, shifting the scales now to the side of life, now to the side of death, he slowly returned to life so that in its suffering and joy he could find protection against the gloom, the emptiness, and the dread of the infinite.

 “No, you did not kill me, Lazarus,” he said sternly.
 “But I will kill you.
 Go!”

 That evening divine Augustus tasted his food and his drink with unusual joy.
 But there were moments when his raised arm froze in the air and a dim sheen took the place of the bright radiance of his eyes—and at times a feeling of dread ran past his feet like an icy wave.
 Defeated, but not killed, coldly awaiting his hour, he became like a black shadow at his bedside, possessing the nights and obediently yielding the bright days to the sorrows and joys of life.

-On another day, on the orders of the emperor, they burned out Lazarus’ eyes with hot iron and sent him back to his native land.
+The next day, on the orders of the emperor, they burned out Lazarus’ eyes with hot iron and sent him back to his native land.
 The divine Augustus did not dare put him to death.